 how are contracts negotiated?

-The process usually begins with Crewmembers and Company Managers each forming "Negotiating Committees."
+The process of negotiating a contract usually begins with Crewmembers and Company Managers each forming "Negotiating Committees."

-Additionally, a group of legal experts, industry adivsors, labor specialists and experienced, highly trained IAM Negotiators will also participate.
+Additionally, a group of legal experts, industry advisors, labor specialists and experienced, highly trained IAM Negotiators will also participate.

 If approved, the contract is then "ratified," and will go into effect.
 If voters reject the Tentative Agreement, the negotiations will resume.